CloudLabs-MOC/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/12-LAB_SC_100_Lab4_Ex4_Endpoint_Security.md

 1. On the **Basics** blade enter:
     1. Name: **`Deploy antivirus on macOS devices`**
-    1. Description: **`Deploy antivirus and enable encryption on macOS devices to prepare your environment for merging with Trailwind Traders.`**
+    1. Description: **`Deploy antivirus and enable encryption on macOS devices to prepare your environment for merging with Tailwind Traders.`**
 1. Select **Next**

 1. On the **Configuration settings** tab ensure the settings are configured as follows: